 How do you actually become friends with these people who are tweeting about the stuff you love?
 Simply reply to them.
 It’s a fine line, you don’t want to come across too eager, but by interacting slowly with a group of people’s tweets, there’s a good chance you’ll all end up connecting down the line.

 Similar to Twitter, you can search hashtags on Instagram to find what you’re looking for.
 Even more focused than Twitter, using Instagram, you can also search by location.
 Now, you don’t want to click on the “Seattle, WA” location setting and start randomly talking to everyone within your city because that would be a bit intrusive (and tedious).
 But are you a writer in Seattle, Washington?
 Great!
-It’s going to be easier for you to seek out other writers in Seattle and follow their (public) accounts and potentially build a rapport.
+It’s going to be easier for you to seek out other singles in Seattle and follow their (public) accounts and potentially build a rapport.
 In turn, you can “brand” yourself to be a bit more focused if you know for sure you’d like to connect to other writers in the area.
 (Or bakers, photographers, knitters, dog lovers, etc.)